Friday, January 17, 2020

 7) Healthy nuts, once or twice a week.

-9) Wild seafood, in general, is acceptable.
+9) Any wild seafood, in general, is acceptable.
+Better skip farmed seafood.

-12) Lots of cooked beans and peas.
+11) Lots of cooked beans and peas.
 Soak the beans for at least several hours to remove extra sugar, which may cause unpleasant bloating and gas.
 Canned beans are already cooked and ready to eat.
 However, they usually contain some preservatives.

-15) A glass of milk once a week.
+14) A glass of milk once a week.
 Try to avoid a low-fat version.
 If you cannot drink milk due to lactose intolerance, skip it.

-16) Cultured milk contains less sugar and could be a better choice.
+15) Cultured milk contains less sugar and could be a better choice.

-17) Kefir and yogurt without added fruits and extra sugar.
+16) Plain kefir and yogurt without added fruits and extra sugar.
 Once or twice a week.

-18) Cottage cheese, from time to time.
+17) Cottage cheese, from time to time.
+Hard cheeses only sporadically.

-20) Whole grain bread, once a week.
+19) Whole grain bread, once a week.

-21) A small piece of dark chocolate with 90% cacao once a week.
+20) A small piece of dark chocolate with 90% cacao once a week.

-Better to avoid.
+Better to avoid

 3) Nothing containing high fructose corn syrup (HFCS).
 Your lean liver will thank you.